andyl/uber_gen/notes/devnotes.md

 Implementation Details:

-- All elements in the execution pipeline are Playbooks
+- All elements in the execution pipeline are Actions
-- Ad-hoc playbook elements are wrapped in `UberGen.Playbook.Util.Exec`
+- Ad-hoc playbook elements are wrapped in `UberGen.Action.Util.Exec`

 ## 2019 Nov 05 Tue

-Playbooks must:
+Actions must:
-- have the module-name prefix `UberGen.Playbooks`
+- have the module-name prefix `UberGen.Actions`
-- add the line `use UberGen.Playbook`
+- add the line `use UberGen.Action`

-The `UberGen.Playbook` module provides callbacks for use in Playbooks.
+The `UberGen.Action` module provides callbacks for use in Actions.

 | Callbacks   | Arg(s)    | Returns            | Purpose                       |
 |-------------|-----------|--------------------|-------------------------------|